Ragh-ragh-ragh-ragh/RRRRs_Config/README.md

 Launcher: [kickoff](https://github.com/j0ru/kickoff)

 ## Where to put your files
-The config for swaywm is put in ~/.config/sway/
+Sway's config is placed in ~/.config/sway/

 kitty.conf is to be placed in ~/.config/kitty/

-Kickoff's config.toml is to be placed in ~/.config/kickoff/
+Kickoff's config.toml is placed in ~/.config/kickoff/